-Ask a doctor or pharmacist before use if you are taking a prescription drug.
+Ask a doctor of pharmacist before use if you are taking a prescription drug

 Stop use and ask a doctor if:

-- You have rectal bleeding or your nausea, bloating, cramping or abdominal pain gets worse.
-These may be signs of a serious condition
+- you have rectal bleeding or you nausea, bloating or cramping or abdominal pain gets worse.
+These may be signs of a serious condition.

 If pregnant or breast-feeding, ask a health professional before use.